Tipser/slate/source/includes/_tipser-widget.md

 > Make sure to replace the values for `posId`, `domElementSelectorWhereToMount` and `tipserElementIdToBeMount`.

 In this mode, Tipser Widget renders on your page a shop widget defined in Tipser's CMS (Contentful).

+To activate this mode, set domReplacementMode to `false` in Tipser Widget configuration or just skip this option..

 The prerequisite is to have a Contentful Shop created and configured (which is typically done by Tipser staff) and dedicate part of your page for Tipser Shop.